Anglo-Russian invasion of Holland: Campaign

-From the outset, the joint expedition that was now planned should not be a purely military affair.
+From the outset, the joint expedition that was now planned was not to be a purely military affair.
 Pitt assumed that, like the Italian and Swiss populations, the Dutch would enthusiastically support the invasion against the French.
 According to the British historian Simon Schama: "Once the Orange standard had been raised, he seems to have believed that the Batavian army would go over to the forces of the Coalition to the last man and that its Republic would collapse under the barest pressure."
 Ultimately, these expectations were disappointed.

 Preparations

 The British forces were assembled in the vicinity of Canterbury under the command of Lieutenant-General Sir Ralph Abercromby.
 They were mostly made up of volunteers from the militia who had recently been permitted to join regular regiments.
 On 14 June, the Russian Rear Admiral Carl von Breyer was commanded to equip a naval squadron in Reval for the transport of part of the Russian forces.
 While a British transport fleet under Admiral Home Riggs Popham sailed to Reval to collect the rest of the Russian contingent, the mustering of the British troops progressed smoothly.
 It was therefore decided not to wait for the return of Popham but to send a division under Abercromby to establish a bridgehead on which it was hoped the Russian troops and a second division under the designated supreme commander of the expedition, the Duke of York, could easily be disembarked.

 The question was where this amphibious landing could best take place.
 Several locations on the Dutch coast were considered.
 Many strategists preferred either the mouth of the Meuse river, or the vicinity of Scheveningen, both of which offered an opportunity to quickly deploy the attacking forces and threaten the supply lines of the French army of occupation in the Batavian Republic.
 These locations had as a severe drawback the dangerous shoals before the Dutch coast that made it difficult to navigate these waters.
 The extreme north of the North Holland peninsula did not have this drawback and a landing here could thus be supported by British sea power in the North Sea.
 It also recommended itself to the planners of the invasion, because the area was only lightly fortified; a large part of the Dutch fleet (an important objective of the expedition) was based nearby and might be at least dislocated, if the landing was successful; and the terrain seemed to promise the possibility of an easy advance on the important strategic objective of the city of Amsterdam.
 The area south of Den Helder was therefore selected as the landing place.